PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-10 00:50:38
+Last updated: 2024-04-10 00:52:27
-Random Quote: That everything’s repeating That this has all happened before Like a massive déjĂ  Vu -
+Random Quote: You better go to your room before I give you a smack.
+Smacking is still an acceptable punishment in many minority cultures. - Nalini Vishwakumar